 Online Payment Fraud: Tips for Prevention

 The reliance on digital technology is growing, presenting vast opportunities for businesses.
 However, they are also increasingly exposed to payment fraud.
-As more transactions happen online, companies of all sizes are becoming more vulnerable to cybercrime which includes fraud, the theft of sensitive information, scams, identity theft, etc. In fact, payment fraud isn’t just a minor inconvenience – it can have serious financial consequences for businesses, damaging their reputation, and their bottom line.
+As more transactions happen online, companies of all sizes are becoming more vulnerable to cybercrime which includes fraud, the theft of sensitive information, scams, identity theft, etc.

 This article will not only explore the different types of payment fraud but also explain how to detect and prevent it.
 We will also take a look at how you can protect your business.